This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Skier's thumb, or gamekeeper's thumb, is when a ligament in your thumb is twisted or torn.
-Ligaments are strong tissues that connect bones and keep your joints secure.
+Skier's thumb, or gamekeeper's thumb, is when a ligament in your thumb is stretched or torn.
+Ligaments are strong tissues that connect bones and keep them in place, and support your joints.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Support devices include a removable thumb cast, brace, or splint.
+Support devices include a removable splint, elastic bandage, or thumb cast.
 These are used to decrease or prevent movement of your thumb so it can heal.
 They are also used to prevent further damage to your thumb.
 These devices may be worn for 3 to 6 weeks.
-This may be the only treatment you need if your injury is not severe.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.